pierrecouprie/MotusLabTool/MotusLabTool/Resources/Manual/Manual.md

 ## Configure audio

-The input and output audio corresponds to the computer's system preference settings.
+The input and output audio are the same as those of the computer's system preference settings.

 Before opening MotusLabTool :